waldronlab/curatedMetagenomicData/README.md

 # curatedMetagenomicData

-*curatedMetagenomicData* is a *Bioconductor* package that uses *ExperimentHub* to access a large number (n ≈ 3000) of human microbiome samples gathered from various sources.
+*curatedMetagenomicData* is a *Bioconductor* package that uses *ExperimentHub* to access a large number of human microbiome samples gathered from various sources.

 ## Quick Start